An Introduction To The Episcopal Church Of The Epiphany In Atlanta

 During indoor daytime receptions at Shiloh Gardens, we’ve encountered a lighting characteristic that is common in spaces that combine natural light with certain types of overhead fixtures.
 Some fluorescent and budget-friendly LED bulbs emit light in rapid pulses rather than a fully continuous beam.

+To the naked eye, the room looks stable and evenly lit.
 To a camera photographing at fast shutter speeds (which is necessary to freeze motion on the dance floor) these micro-cycles may appear as slight variations in color or brightness from frame to frame.

 How We Handle This Professionally